Asymptotic domino statistics in the Aztec diamond: Gibbs measure

 The above formula, under the change of variables $z \mapsto z r_1$ and $w \mapsto w r_2$, is equal to

 which is equal to

-Computing the probability of any cylinder event using the above formula in~\eqref{localstats} is equivalent to the probability of any cylinder event using~\eqref{Gibbskast} in~\eqref{localstats} which means we have verified Theorem~\ref{localGibbsmeasure} for $x_1<y_1+1$.
-As mentioned above, a similar argument holds for $x_1\geq y_1+1$ but using~\eqref{Gibbs:othercase} instead.
+Computing the probability of any cylinder event using the above formula in~(\ref{localstats}) is equivalent to the probability of any cylinder event using~(\ref{Gibbskast}) in~(\ref{localstats}) which means we have verified Theorem~\ref{localGibbsmeasure} for $x_1<y_1+1$.
+As mentioned above, a similar argument holds for $x_1\geq y_1+1$, but uses~(\ref{Gibbsothercase}) instead. \end{pf*}